Solid Waste Program Improvements

 When new residents contact Raleigh Water to establish water and sewer service they will be added automatically to the solid waste collection service for the Town of Wake Forest and receive one 96-gallon trash cart and one 96-gallon recycling cart.

 What does the fee cover?

-The $21 per month service fee includes weekly trash, recycling and yard waste collection, on demand bulk and large brush collection, and seasonal collections for loose leaves and Christmas Trees.
-The average cost for private service which does not include seasonal collections, bulk or yard waste is $35 per month.
+The $21 per month service fee includes weekly trash, recycling and yard waste collection, scheduled bulk and large brush collection, and seasonal collections for loose leaves and Christmas Trees.
+The average cost for private service, which does not include seasonal collections, bulk or yard waste, is $35 per month.

 Need Help Paying Your Utility Bill?

 The Project Share Contribution Program provides emergency funds to utility residents in a crisis, who are unable to pay their water, solid waste, recycling, and stormwater bills.
 It is funded by customer and corporate donations.
 Of the funds contributed to Project Share, 100% stay in the service area and help customers located in Raleigh, Garner, Knightdale, Rolesville, Wake Forest, Wendell and Zebulon.
 For more information, email Utility Bill Help or call 919-996-3333.

 Beginning In January 2021, residents will need to request services through Raleigh Water.
 Call Raleigh Water at 919-996-3245 at least three business days prior to the day you wish to start water, sewer and trash and recycling collection services to set up a new utilities account.